google-research/arco-era5/README.md

 This dataset originated in [Loon](https://x.company/projects/loon/), Alphabet’s project to deliver internet service using stratospheric balloons, and is now curated by Google Research & Google Cloud Platform.
 Loon’s Planning, Simulation and Control team needed accurate data on how the stratospheric winds have behaved in the past to evaluate the effectiveness of different balloon steering algorithms over a range of weather.
-This lead us to download the model-level data.
+This led us to download the model-level data.
 But Loon also needed information about the atmospheric radiation to model balloon gas temperatures, so we downloaded that.
 And then we downloaded the most commonly used meteorological variables to support different product planning needs (RF propagation models, etc)...